 Observation 2 For soft-input soft-output receiver, the number of outer/inner iterations have significant impact both on receiver complexity and performance evaluation.
 Consider the complexity analysis for a typical case such as that in table 8.

-Proposal 1 Capture Table 6 , Table 8 and the above 2 observations into TR38.812.
+Proposal 1 Capture Table 8 , Table 9 and the above 2 observations into TR38.812.

 .